telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 ## Start a Recording Session

-When a web or WPF test is opened and active in the Test Studio project, the toolbar ribbon is switched to the __Tests__ tab.
-It provides options to control the recording and execution process of a test in Test Studio.
+When you open a web or WPF test is and it becomes active in the current Test Studio project, the toolbar ribbon switches to the __Tests__ tab.
+This tab provides options that control the recording and execution of a test in Test Studio.

 ![Test Ribbon Toolbar][2]